 About Dee Boswell-Buck

 Certified in Social Media and Digital Marketing.
-With results driven strategies, I help small business owners find the best platforms to meet their goals, grow their business in the online space.
+With results driven strategies, we help start-ups and small business owners find the best platforms to meet their goals, grow their business in the online space.

 Located in Toronto, Ontario.
 Canada